 Distance: 5 miles

 Williams is a unique community with a storied past.
 Catch a glimpse into the once-bawdy frontier town; saloons, bordellos, and shops have been brought back to life.
 Enjoy eclectic shopping and dining in turn-of-the-century buildings.
-The Historic Walking Tour Brochure is available at the city of Williams - Forest Service Visitor Center (at 200 West Railroad Ave.) as well as most businesses.
+The Historic Walking Tour Brochure is available in the City of Williams - Forest Service Visitor Center (at 200 West Railroad Ave.) as well as most businesses.

 Take I-40 west to AZ 64.